 Kindness is my favourite

-Through all the sadness and stress mum experiences, she is sometimes kind!
+Through all the sadness and stress mum experiences, she can be kind!
 She cares about animals and babies the most.
-She sometimes does show care towards others and always offers to help or support people in need.
+She sometimes does show care towards others and offers to help or support people in need.

 I have learnt that even in the most challenging of times, kindness can still be exhibited and I have definitely learnt that from mum.